-3.4 After 3.20 p.m.
+- 3.4 After 3.20 p.m.
 It is expected that pupils should leave the school premises by 3.45 p.m. unless participating in supervised activities.
 General supervision is provided in school until 5.00 p.m.
 Pupils involved in games periods or team practices should not stay out beyond the time of Staff supervision.
-After games or supervised sports activities, where time does not permit changing into regulation uniform, pupils are permitted to wear their sports kit home, covered by regulation hoodie and regulation tracksuit bottoms or leggings.
-Pupils who need to wait for late transport, may use the library; they should not wander around the building nor loiter in the cloakroom areas.

-3.5 After 5.00 p.m.
+After games or supervised sports activities, where time does not permit changing into regulation uniform, pupils are permitted to wear their sports kit home, covered by regulation hoodie, school micro-fleece and regulation tracksuit bottoms or leggings.
+Pupils who need to wait for late transport, may use the library or other designated area; they should not wander around the building nor loiter in the cloakroom areas. - 3.5 After 5.00 p.m.
 Any pupil inside the building waiting to be collected should go to the front entrance hall.
-Pupils are not to wait elsewhere in the building for lifts after 5.00 p.m., when staff supervision ends.

-3.6 Between the hours of 6.00 p.m. and 8.00 a.m. and at weekends.
-Pupils are not permitted on any part of the school premises unless attending a staff-supervised school activity.

-3.7 Areas out of bounds unless permission is given

-(a) The school grounds, apart from designated play areas -- playground and, in better weather, pitches on the plateau.

-(b) The Sixth Form Centre and the area adjacent to its entrance (Years 8 - 12).

-(c) Locker bays (except before registration, during break and lunch times when leaving or collecting bags and books, after school and when collecting and returning P.E. bags).
+Pupils are not to wait elsewhere in the building for lifts after 5.00 p.m., when staff supervision ends. - 3.6 Between the hours of 6.00 p.m. and 8.00 a.m. and at weekends.
+Pupils are not permitted on any part of the school premises unless attending a staff-supervised school activity. - 3.7 Areas out of bounds unless permission is given - (a) The school grounds, apart from designated play areas and paths -- playground and, in better weather, pitches on the plateau. - (b) The Sixth Form Centre and the area adjacent to its entrance (Years 8 12). - (c) Locker bays (except before registration, during break and lunch times when leaving or collecting bags and books, after school and when collecting and returning P.E. bags). - 3.8 Pupils should only use the allocated toilet areas for their year group and not loiter in these areas, nor exceed the maximum permitted numbers.
+Appropriate respectful behaviour is expected at all times.